 A VPN — short for virtual private network — can help protect the data you send and receive while you work from home.
 A VPN can provide a secure link between employees and businesses by encrypting data.

 Why it’s important: VPNs help protect against cybercriminals and snoops from seeing what you do online during a workday.
 That might include sending or receiving financial information, strategy documents, and customer data.
 A VPN helps keep that information secure from cybercriminals and competitors.

-6. Beware of coronavirus-themed phishing emails
+10. Beware of phishing emails

-7. Develop a new routine
+11. Develop a new routine

 Working from home requires changing your routine.
 Making sure you’re cyber secure is part of that.
-But it also involves structuring your day to work efficiently and maintain contact with your team.
+But it also involves structuring your day to work efficiently and maintaining contact with your team.
 If you’re used to starting the day by greeting your coworkers, you might consider continuing to do that by email or on a chat platform.

 Why it’s important: It’s easy to lose focus or feel isolated when working from home.
 Take steps to avoid letting that happen.
 Reach out and stay engaged with your colleagues.
 The coronavirus may have changed your work life, but you still have a job to do.

 12. Purchase a webcam cover and consider security software

 Zoom calls and video conferencing remain a big part of working from home.
 That’s why investing in a webcam cover — and these handy devices aren’t expensive — is such a smart move.
 Smart cybercriminals can hijack your webcam, spying on you as you work.
 But they won’t see anything if you block your laptop’s camera with a webcam cover.